St. Patrick's Basilica, Montreal

 Saint Patrick's Basilica (Basilique Saint-Patrick de Montréal) is a Roman Catholic minor basilica on René-Lévesque Boulevard in Downtown Montreal, Quebec, Canada.

+Pope John Paul II raised the shrine to the status of Minor Basilica via his decree Quæ Per Orbem on 9 December 1988.
+The decree was signed and notarized by Cardinal Agostino Casaroli.

 History

 The church is known for its historic links to the Irish Canadian community.
 St. Patrick's celebrated its 150th anniversary in 1997.
 French-speaking Catholics first assembled in Montreal at the Notre-Dame-de-Bon-Secours church in Old Montreal; however, their numbers were swelled by the massive arrival of Irish immigrants around 1817.
 Initially they were transferred to the Church of the Recollets (the French Franciscans) in 1825, but by 1841 they numbered 6,500, and could no longer be accommodated.